Alexandra Hasluck: Early life

 Hasluck was born on 26 August 1908 in North Perth, Western Australia.
 She was the only child of Evelyn Margaret (née Hill) and John William Darker.
 Her father was an engineer and her mother was one of the first female graduates of the University of Sydney.
+Her family had been established in Western Australia for four generations.

 Hasluck attended Ormiston College from 1914 to 1918 and Perth College from 1919 to 1925.
 As a high school student her poetry was published in The Australasian.
 She went on to attend the University of Western Australia, graduating Bachelor of Arts in 1929.
 Hasluck was a sub-editor of the university magazine Black Swan and enrolled in an honours course, but had to discontinue her research on the Arthurian legend for financial reasons.
 She subsequently taught English and French at a small private school and later at St Hilda's Anglican School for Girls.

 Marriage and public life

 Alexandra Hasluck with her husband Paul in 1969.

 In 1932, she married Paul Hasluck, who (as Sir Paul) was Governor-General of Australia 1969–1974.
-In 1974 he was offered an extension of his term by the Prime Minister, Gough Whitlam, and he was willing to serve an extra two years, but Lady Hasluck (as she then was) refused to remain at Yarralumla longer than the originally agreed five years.
+In 1974 he was offered an extension of his term by the Prime Minister, Gough Whitlam, and he was willing to serve an extra two years, but Lady Hasluck refused to remain at Yarralumla longer than the originally agreed five years and they returned to Perth.
+She was in poor health and their son Rollo had recently died.
 Whitlam then appointed Sir John Kerr.
 Historians of the period are certain that if Hasluck had still been Governor-General in 1975, as he would have been had his wife not intervened, the constitutional crisis of that year would have ended differently.
 Hasluck himself implied this in his book, The Office of Governor-General and also in the Queale Lecture.

 In the 1978 Queen's Birthday Honours, Lady Hasluck was appointed the first Dame of the Order of Australia for "pre-eminent achievement in the fields of literature and history and for extraordinary and meritorious public service to Australia".